 Head to our favourite hotspots and witness all the action

 Over recent years, whale numbers have risen substantially along the NSW South Coast, particularly in Jervis Bay and its surrounds.
 With a huge journey that averages around 5,000kms each year, this movement of whales is one of the longest migratory voyages of any mammal on earth.
 It is a truly spectacular sight and something we should all experience at least once in a lifetime.
 It's almost impossible not to be left in awe by the size and beauty of these creatures and this wonderful natural phenomenon.
-Nab yourself an excellent vantage point from the shore or head out on the deck of a tour boat at some of the best whale watching spots the Shoalhaven has to offer.
+Get wild about whales, nab yourself an excellent vantage point from the shore or head out on the deck of a tour boat at some of the best whale watching spots the Shoalhaven has to offer.

 Land based viewing: Point Perpendicular